BestChanyanart/Covid-19-ETL--AzureDataFactory/README.md

 It is a part of Udemy course: [Azure Data Factory For Data Engineers - Project on Covid19](https://www.udemy.com/course/learn-azure-data-factory-from-scratch/)
 I enrolled this course the practice how to use Azure Service, mainly Azure Data Factory.

-This project is about COVID-19 data, focusing on the ETL process with Azure Data Factory, but I also use other tools to do the Pipeline, following:
+This project is about COVID-19 data, focusing on the ETL process with Azure Data Factory, but also use other tools to do the Pipeline, following:

 The required tool:
 - Azure Data Factory (ADF)